busathlab/mdlab/docs/namd_lab3.md

 ### 4. `bash` review and other helpful hints

+#### Environment variables

+In bash, variables stay within the environment of the bash script being run unless the `export` function is used.
+Let's review how to use environment variables in each program.

+**CHARMM**
+1. Use `export variableName=variableValue` in the bash script.
+2. Add `variableName:$variableName` to the CHARMM run command. (see the end of `bash.pt2_adddrug.sh`).
+Alternatively you can skip `1.` and do `variableName:variableValue`, but other programs will not have access to this variable.
+3. In the CHARMM script being run, you can simply refer to the variable with `@variableName`.

+**NAMD/VMD**
+1. Use `export variableName=variableValue` in the bash script.
+2. In the NAMD/VMD script being run, use $::env(variableName) to refer to the environment variable.

 ### 5. Submitting

 The scheduler submission script from last lab, `bash.pt4_simulation`, is written to utilize full GPU nodes.
 While you may keep this in your workflow as-is, the number of GPU nodes is very limited and it may be easier to either request portions of GPU nodes or full non-GPU nodes instead.
-Adjust the requested time as you see fit.
+Adjust the requested time and resources as you see fit [according to available resources](https://marylou.byu.edu/documentation/resources).

-**Example full GPU node request** This is what is used in lab 2.
+**Example full GPU node request**.
+This is what is used in lab 2.
 If GPU node [utilization is low](https://marylou.byu.edu/utilization/) and you have a *low volume* of jobs and need them done as quickly as possible, this is a good scheme.
 Based on `m8g` architecture.
 ```shell
 #SBATCH --time=24:00:00   # walltime
 #SBATCH --ntasks=24   # number of processor cores (i.e. tasks)